-It was a rough start, but I’m four months into this new gig and now I realize it didn’t take much to up my Zoom game, so I’ll share some of the tips and best practices I’ve learned along the way.
+It was a rough start, but I’m many months into this new gig and now I realize it didn’t take much to up my Zoom game, so I’ll share some of the tips and best practices I’ve learned along the way.

 Set the stage.